rickibeckless/FinalProject/README.md

 ### Inspiration

-As an avid writer who loves a challenge but often struggles with writer’s block, I aspired to create an engaging platform to foster collaboration between like-minded writers and inspire creativity and excitement in the writing process.
+As an avid writer who loves a challenge but often struggles with writer's block, I aspired to create an engaging platform to foster collaboration between like-minded writers and inspire creativity and excitement in the writing process.

 ## Tech Stack